Is-Daouda/is-Engine/README.md

 - [[Android] Show Reward Video](https://github.com/Is-Daouda/is-Engine-Example-Pack/tree/main/is-Engine-Admob)

 ## What's new in this version
+This release focuses more on improving engine resource management:
+1. Fixed the bug which prevented the permanent deletion of files on the Web (HTML 5) (see the [removeFile](./app/src/main/cpp/isEngine/system/function/GameSystem.h#L115) function.
+2. Delete unused resources and permissions on Android.
+3. Optimizing the part of the engine that loads resources.<br>
+You can notice it with this new version of [I Can Transform Web](https://is-daouda.github.io/).
+Now the levels load faster than before!

+## Previous version
 ### 3.3.1
 1. Fixed the bug that distorted images when using rotation.
 2. Optimization of the rendering part of the engine that uses SDL.
 Games are now smoother!